DeXe DAO Studio

 The voting influence of Experts and DAOs with delegated power reflects their collective expertise.
 Their votes on proposals, therefore, have a substantial impact, especially on matters requiring specialized knowledge.
 While they have enhanced voting power, it's balanced with the wider community's participation to prevent centralization of authority.

-Learn the detailed explanation of Expert's voting power in meritocratic governance at the link.
+Learn the detailed explanation of Expert's voting power in meritocratic governance .